 You and your fellow students will interact with each other in a variety of methods.
 These interactions can be guided introductions in a discussion group, filling out an online profile, or other activities designed to increase social interaction between you and your classmates.
 You will also complete instructional assignments that promote reflection and discussions.
 Other activities may require you to work with another student collaboratively, share results, and submit these results to the instructor or the class.
 Most of these interactions will be via discussion posts and email, however they can include video or other media.

 Yes.
-Disability Services at St. Cloud Technical & Community College facilitates access to services, programs, and activities to enrolled or admitted students who have a documented disability.
+Accessibility Services at St. Cloud Technical & Community College facilitates access to services, programs, and activities to enrolled or admitted students who have a documented disability.
 One of our primary goals is to ensure that students have equal access and equal opportunity to all educational opportunities.
 We will be happy to talk with you about reasonable academic accommodations to support you.
-For more information on the process for requesting accommodations, please visit our Disability Services.
+For more information on the process for requesting accommodations, please visit our Accessibility Services.

 Yes, General Education credits completed at SCTCC with a grade of “D” or better will transfer to other MinnState campuses.
 However, it is always up to the receiving institution how the credits will be applied.